bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Now, looking at the schedule -- in the next module number two, Tatyana will show you how easy it is to get started with JavaScript and she will introduce you to the language fundamentals.
-After completing this module, you will be well on your way to write simple JavaScript programs.
+<p>Now, looking at the schedule -- in the next module number two, Tatyana
+will show you how easy it is to get started with JavaScript and she will introduce you to the language fundamentals.
+After completing this module, you will be well on your way to write simple JavaScript programs.</p>

-Next is the object and function modules, in which Dimitri will show you how you can take advantage of one of JavaScript\'s most powerful features - its flexibility.
+<p>Next is the object and function modules, in which Dimitri will show you how you

-JavaScript flexibility gives you the freedom to write JavaScript object-oriented code, as well as use functional programming.
+can take advantage of one of JavaScript&apos;s most powerful features - its flexibility.
+JavaScript flexibility gives you the freedom to write JavaScript object-oriented code, as well as use functional programming.</p>

-In module number four, Christian will introduce the wonders of Node.js and show you how you can quickly and easily write JavaScript code that will run on the server.
+<p>In module number four, Christian will introduce the wonders of Node.js
+and show you how you can quickly and easily write JavaScript code that will run on the server.</p>

-Then, in the data visualization module, Dennis will introduce you to the most relevant technologies we use today to visualize data on the web.
-At the final module, we will meet Professor Rost who will describe a few applications of JavaScript in the Life Sciences.
+<p>Then, in the data visualization module, Dennis will introduce you to the
+most relevant technologies we use today to visualize data on the web.
+At the final module, we will meet Professor Rost who will describe a few applications of JavaScript in the Life Sciences.</p>

-I then will summarize this course before we part.
-Right now, I\'m sure, you\'re already excited about learning how to work with JavaScript.
-So, let\'s not waste any time and head straight to the next module language fundamentals.
+<p>I then will summarize this course before we part.
+Right now, I&apos;m sure,
+you&apos;re already excited about learning how to work with JavaScript.
+So, let&apos;s not waste any time and head straight to the next module language fundamentals.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3 id="ch1-1">Language Basics -- Introduction (1:02)</h3>
+<h3 id="ch1-1">1.1 Language Basics -- Introduction (1:02)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 13 javascript overview (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">